 - Body image

-- Integrated care group that is focused on substance use
+- Integrated care group

 - Nutrition counseling and education group